e4d6ca1/e4d6ca1/README.md

   I can code in python / pygame...
 But setting my sights on C++ soon :)

   I mostly code in Replit, because it's easier + visual studio code doesn't work on my school computer + I can post things more easily

+  My profile is currently empty, and will be for a while unless I decide to move away from Replit...

 ++ << -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- >> ++